Self-managed social centres in the United Kingdom: London

 The Wapping Autonomy Centre was an early social centre experiment.
 It was located in a warehouse which was rented between 1981 and 1983 by anarchist punks.
 Bands such as Crass, Zounds and Flux of Pink Indians played there.
 Examples of long-term squatted and now evicted projects include the 491 Gallery, RampART and the Spike Surplus Scheme.
 The 121 Centre was first squatted by Olive Morris and existed as a social centre for 18 years in Brixton, before being evicted in 1999.
 There was a bookshop, café, gig and rehearsal space, printing facility, office and meeting space.
 It also provided space for groups such as the radical women's magazine Bad Attitude, AnarQuist (the anarcho-queer group), Brixton Squatters' Aid and the prisoner support group Anarchist Black Cross.
 The Rainbow Centre was a squatted church in Kentish Town and there was also the Hackney Squatters Centre.
 The still extant infoshop at 56A Crampton Street in Elephant & Castle began in 1991, inspired by both European infoshops and local squatting movement in Southwark.

 There are also many examples of squatted projects which did not last very long, since the owner quickly regained possession, for example the Bloomsbury social centre and the Bank of Ideas, which was connected to Occupy London.
 In the 2000s, there was a series of projects squatted by people connected to Reclaim the Streets and the WOMBLES, such as the Radical Dairy, Grand Banks and Institute for Autonomy.
 The Really Free School occupied four buildings in central London in 2011, including a Fitzrovia mansion owned by Guy Ritchie.
 They put on free workshops and lectures.

 Since both buying a property and squatting a place have become more difficult in the 2010s, as a result of gentrification and the criminalisation of squatting in residential buildings under the 2012 Legal Aid, Sentencing and Punishment of Offenders Act, some projects have decided to rent a space, for example DIY Space For London.
 A spokesperson said “We need a friendly landlord and about 2,000 ground-floor square feet, near to accessible transport, which is a tall order given the crazy cost of renting in London.”
-Currently in 2019, alongside the 56A Infoshop and the London Action Resource Centre, active London projects include the Common Place in Bethnal Green, DeCentre at Freedom in Whitechapel and the Mayday Rooms on Fleet Street.
+Currently in 2024, alongside the 56A Infoshop and the London Action Resource Centre, active London projects include Pelican House in Bethnal Green, DeCentre at Freedom in Whitechapel and the Mayday Rooms on Fleet Street.